 Rivals Manchester United were rejuvenated, and despite nine straight victories for Chelsea between gameweek 25 and 33, Chelsea fell short of Manchester United.
 A 2-2 home draw with Bolton, coupled with a 4-2 come-behind victory from Manchester United against Everton, left Chelsea with little chance of winning the league.

 Chelsea’s defence ultimately came up short after a 1-1 draw against Arsenal.
 Manchester United ultimately finished six points clear, with Chelsea unable to keep pace with them.
-Chelsea did get some revenge over Manchester United however in the FA Cup final, as Chelsea claimed the Cup with a narrow 1-0 victory.
+Chelsea did get some revenge over Manchester United however in the FA Cup final, as the blues claimed the Cup with a narrow 1-0 victory.
 Chelsea also won the League Cup, beating Arsenal in the final.

 Chesea had entered the 2006/07 season aiming for Champions League glory.
 For the third time in four years, Chelsea made it into the Semi Final stage, though rivals Liverpool got the better of them on penalties.
 It was a crushing blow once again for Chelsea.